donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 #### 10.2.10	Associating to the RDC

 All publications of which the results depend on data are also represented in the repository as a RDC, and therefore every DSC is associated with a RDC.
 The DSC must be associated with this RDC by adding the RDC identification number as an attribute.

-TBD: Do we require that the RDC identification number to corresponds to a closed collection?

 #### 10.2.11	 DSC closure